doritmtm/doritmtm/README.md

 # About me
 Passionate .NET developer with 2 years of experience creating and improving software systems.
 In collaboration with the development teams, I have contributed to software development projects and achieved robust, excellent results with great user satisfaction on time and budget.

-Throughtout my career, college and childhood, I was excited to learn and foster my software development skills, being very excited to learn more about computers how they operate and how can they host video games :)
+Throughout my career, college and childhood, I was excited to learn and foster my software development skills, being very excited to learn more about computers how they operate and how can they host video games :)

 Below is described my personal portfolio with an tremendous number of exciting software projects and contributions.
 # My website